-- Use SEERRx to determine if the agent is chemotherapy, hormonal therapy, immunotherapy, or an ancillary agent (non-cancer directed). - If a drug regimen is given to the patient, review each agent in SEERRx separately.
+- Use SEER\Rx to determine if the agent is chemotherapy, hormonal therapy, immunotherapy, or an ancillary agent (non-cancer directed). - If a drug regimen is given to the patient, review each agent in SEER\Rx separately.

-- SEERRx indicates in the Coding section if the agent should be coded on the abstract.
-Only include information in text for agents that should be coded. - Read the remarks in SEERRx carefully, as some agents should be coded only in specific circumstances (e.g. Prednisone is only coded if part of a drug regimen). - Code as treatment for both primaries when the patient receives chemotherapy for invasive carcinoma in one breast and the patient also has in-situ carcinoma in the other breast. - Record the following information in the appropriate text field (e.g. Chemotherapy agent recorded in Text-Chemotherapy). - Treatment start date - Agent(s) - Reason for no treatment if systemic therapy would be expected. - E.g. Patient co-morbidities - E.g. Patient refused recommended treatment
+- SEER\Rx indicates in the Coding section if the agent should be coded on the abstract.
+Only include information in text for agents that should be coded. - Read the remarks in SEER\Rx carefully, as some agents should be coded only in specific circumstances (e.g. Prednisone is only coded if part of a drug regimen). - Code as treatment for both primaries when the patient receives chemotherapy for invasive carcinoma in one breast and the patient also has in-situ carcinoma in the other breast. - Record the following information in the appropriate text field (e.g. Chemotherapy agent recorded in Text-Chemotherapy). - Treatment start date - If therapy is neoadjuvant per the treatment plan - If treatment is started, but not completed, as prescribed - Agent(s) - Reason for no treatment if systemic therapy would be expected. - E.g. Patient co-morbidities - E.g. Patient refused recommended treatment

-For additional information regarding recording text, please see: Appendix T: Text Documentation Guidelines.
+For additional information regarding recording text, please see Appendix T - Text Documentation Guidelines.